ParkItLikeItsHot/park-it-like-its-hot/README.md

 # park-it-like-its-hot

-## Documentation
+## Code Standards

+### Python

-- All code should be properly documented using respective standard
-- Python code uses RST or reStructuredText
+- In code documentation should be done using RST or reStructuredText
-- typescript/javascript uses JSDoc (similar to javadoc)
+- ALL classes, functions, and variables are type annotated
+- Indentation is 4 spaces
+- Class and top level functions are surrounded by 2 blank lines
+- Methods are surrounded by a single blank line
+- Class names should be `PascalCase`
+- Function, method, and variable names are `snake_case`
+- Constant and enum member names are `UPPER_SNAKE_CASE`
+- file names are `kebab-case`
+- Other guidelines can be found [here](https://peps.python.org/pep-0008/)

+### Javascript / Typescript

+- In code documentation should be done using JSDoc
+- ALL classes, functions, and variables are type annotated
+- Indentation is 4 spaces
+- Class and top level functions are surrounded by 2 blank lines
+- Methods are surrounded by a single blank line
+- Class names should be `PascalCase`
+- function, method, and variable names are `camelCase`
+- Constant and enum member names are `UPPER_SNAKE_CASE`
+- file names are `kebab-case`
+- Other guidelines can be found [here](https://peps.python.org/pep-0008/)

 ## Building

 I highly recommend you install just and use the just file however if you want to do it manually skip the "Using Just File" section and start at "Creating venv"

-NOTE: any `npm` are being either being run from inside `pilih-frontend` or are using `npm --prefix pilih-frontend/`
-NOTE: also any `python` commands are either being run after the venv has been activated or being run from their respective binary in the `.venv` folder
+NOTE: any `npm`  commands are being either being run from inside `pilih-frontend` or are using `npm --prefix pilih-frontend/` also any `python` commands are either being run after the venv has been activated or being run from their respective binary in the `.venv` folder

 ### Requirements